gesape/AutoStatsQ/README.md

 - overview plot of all results and matrices showing time shifts obtained from cross-correlation

-Small intro to the timing error test:
+9. Methodology:
 -------------------------------------

---> The other tests are described in detail here: http://doi.org/10.1785/0220180342
+--> Please see Petersen et al., 2019 for a detailed description of the methods for the **gain test**, the **orientation test** and the **PSD test**: http://doi.org/10.1785/0220180342

+**Small intro to the timing error test**

-The small implemented check for timing errors is based on the cross-correlation between the recorded traces and the synthetic vertical traces: (1) First, for each event and station the two traces (syn. + obs.) are correlated to obtain the time shift for which the correlation is highest.
+The implemented check for timing errors is based on the cross-correlation between the recorded traces and the synthetic vertical traces: (1) First, for each event and station the two traces (syn. + obs.) are correlated to obtain the time shift for which the correlation is highest.
 (2) In a second step the median time shift of each event over all stations is computed and the time shift values at the single stations are corrected for this median value.
 This is done to avoid errors from wrong origin times in the catalog, to take into account large deviations between orgin time and centroid time, and to consider large path effects of the teleseismic test events which effect all stations in a similar manner.

 The test is performed in low frequency ranges (e.g. 0.01-0.08 Hz) and using synthetics computed from a global GFDB with a sampling of 2s.
 Therefore this test can only be applied to detect large timing errors in the order of several seconds.
 This error range is only useful to check prior to other seismological applications which use a similar frequency range as e.g. MT inversions.